-- This will be done in writing to the third party seeking permission to use their name, to communicate the details of the allegation with the CMI Centre, and to find out whether the Centre's internal procedures have been exhausted; - If the 'whistleblower' does not grant permission to use their name, and the allegation still merits investigation, CMI will advise the 'whistleblower' that the scope of the investigation may be impaired and that CMI will strive to preserve their anonymity in bringing the matter to the attention of the CMI Centre Programme Director.
+- This will be done in writing to the third party seeking permission to use their name, to communicate the details of the allegation with the CMI Centre, and to find out whether the Centre's internal procedures have been exhausted; - If the 'whistleblower' does not grant permission to use their name, and the allegation still merits investigation, CMI will advise the 'whistleblower' that the scope of the investigation may be impaired and that CMI will strive to preserve their anonymity in bringing the matter to the attention of the CMI Centre Programme Director. - In both scenarios above, a folder will be created in a secure area outside of CMI's normal document storage systems and access will be restricted to the investigating CMI QM, the CMI SQM and the Awarding Body Support Manager.
+All data appertaining to the investigation will be stored in this area and no data stored locally by any of the investigating staff.

-Where suspected or alleged malpractice and/or maladministration are brought to the attention of CMI verbally (for example. by telephone) then CMI will request that the allegation is presented in writing (for example by post addressed to (Head of Awarding Body & Compliance, Chartered Management Institute, Management House, Cottingham Road, Corby, Northants, NN17 1TT) or email - awardingbody@managers.org.uk.
-In the event that CMI receives no follow up confirmation of the allegation in writing, then CMI will keep an internal record of the allegation in line with its data protection policy; and undertake any investigation as required.
+Where suspected or alleged malpractice and/or maladministration are brought to the attention of CMI verbally (for example by telephone) then CMI will request that the allegation be presented in writing (for example, by post addressed to Awarding Body Support Team, Chartered Management Institute, Management House, Cottingham Road, Corby, Northants, NN17 1TT) or emailed to - awardingbody@managers.org.uk.
+In the event that CMI receives no follow-up confirmation of the allegation in writing, then CMI will keep an internal record of the allegation in line with its Data Protection Policy and its Complaints Policy and undertake any investigation as required.

-Where suspected or alleged malpractice and/or maladministration is brought to the attention of CMI by a member of Centre staff or a Learner, CMI will consider, if relevant, how best to protect the informant during and after any investigative activity.
+Where suspected or alleged malpractice and/or maladministration is brought to the attention of CMI by a registered Learner or a member of Centre staff at a Centre, CMI will consider, if relevant, how best to protect the informant during and after any investigative activity.